enkidevs/curriculum/lua/lua-core/intro-to-lua-ii/installing-lua-ii.md

 ## Content

-> The next three insights are only for those that want to make projects in Lua and are not planning to code on Roblox Studio.
+> This insight is completely optional for those that plan to code Lua on a different platform from Roblox Studio.

 Another option is to install a **Lua interpreter**[1] and a **text editor**[2] on your computer.